openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Usage of cryptographically verifiable claims

 Mechanism for Self-Issued OPs to present claims using additional credential formats that enable the Holder to prove posession over the claims using cryptographic means.
-Additional credential formats include Verifiabel Presentation defined in [VC-DATA-MODEL].
+Additional credential formats include Verifiable Presentation defined in [VC-DATA-MODEL].

 Out of Scope: